-The annual inspection of the RWL was performed by Mr. James Hemme, P. E., the certifying Professional Engineer in the State of Ohio, Mr. Luis Velasquez, and Mr. Tanner McCallister, E.I.T., all of ERM.
+The annual inspection of the RWL was performed by Mr. James Hemme, P. E., the certifying Professional Engineer in the State of Ohio and Mr. Michael Eisen, P.E. of ERM.
 Mr. Colin McKean, Landfill Process Owner at Gavin Power, is the facility contact and supported the inspection activities.
 Other members of the Gavin Power team, including their contractors, assisted with logistics and provided data for the completion of the inspection and report.
+In addition, per 40 CFR § 257.83(a) and 40 CFR § 257.84(a), weekly and monthly inspections were completed on the leachate collection/treatment ponds and on the residual waste landfill by Mr. Colin McKean, the Landfill Process Owner at Gavin Power.

-The inspection for the RWL was performed on 6 October 2021.
-Weather was partly sunny with light wind, high humidity, and temperatures ranged from 70 degrees Fahrenheit to 81 degrees Fahrenheit.
-The inspection was initiated with a safety briefing from Mike Varney, Safety Officer for Charah (operations contractor to Gavin Power).
+The inspection for the RWL was performed on 11 October 2022 and 12 October 2022.
+Weather for both dates consisted of partly overcast to clear skies, light wind, and temperatures ranging from 45 degrees Fahrenheit (°F) to 75°F. The inspection was initiated with a safety briefing from Mr. McKean.

-The RWL is currently undergoing horizontal and vertical expansion and construction activities were observed during the inspection.
-The inspection route started at the Southern end of the RWL at Pond No. 1 and associated vertical flow wetlands, then proceeded North and East towards Pond No. 3 and No. 5, including the vertical flow wetlands, and progressed East to Pond No. 2 and the associated vertical flow wetlands.
-Following Pond No. 2, the inspection continued across the RWL near the newly constructed Pond No. 6 and finished at the center of the RWL.
-Pond 6 was under construction at the time of the 2021 annual inspection and has not been completed or certified by the Ohio Environmental Protection Agency OEPA (OEPA).
-Pond 6 includes a high-density polyethylene (HDPE) geomembrane liner and fiber reinforced concrete floor and side slopes up to normal pool elevation to protect liner during future cleaning operations.
-The expansion construction activities for the RWL were active and were observed from the roadway at a safe distance during the inspection.
-CCR material was actively being hauled to the Phase H area (approved by OEPA in January 2019) at the time of the inspection.
+The inspection route started at the Southern end of the RWL at Pond No. 1 and associated vertical flow wetlands, then proceeded to the center of the RWL, and then East to Pond No. 2 and the associated vertical flow wetland.
+Following Pond No. 2, the inspection continued North towards Ponds No. 3 and No. 5, including the vertical flow wetlands.
+The inspection then continued west across the RWL to Pond No. 6.
+Pond 6, which was constructed in 2021 and 2022, includes a high-density polyethylene (HDPE) geomembrane liner over a geosynthetic clay liner (GCL) with fiber reinforced concrete floor and side slopes up to normal pool elevation designed to protect the liner during future cleaning operations.
+Phase I protective cover was completed in June 2022 and was certified by the Ohio Environmental Protection Agency provided operational approval for the two active phases on 16 September 2022.
+At the time of the inspection, bottom ash from the BAP project was being placed over the completed liner system.
 Maintenance activities near the ponds and on the roadways were observed as documented in the report.
+Please refer to Figure 1 for the Site Location Map.